Aller au contenu

 Mechanism Main cause Treatment

-Free water loss (hypertonic dehydration) Central diabetes insipidus (ADH deficiency – hypothalamic tumor + head trauma + post-surgery) or nephrogenic (kidneys insensitive to ADH – lithium + hypercalcemia + kidney disease) + insensible skin losses (fever + sweating + burns) + osmotic diarrhea Oral free water if conscious + or NaCl 0.45 % IV or D5 % (IV free water) + careful correction: do not exceed a 10 mmol/L drop in natremia per 24 hours + free water deficit calculation: Deficit (L) = 0.6 × weight × (natremia/140 − 1)
+Free water loss (hypertonic dehydration) Central diabetes insipidus (ADH deficiency — hypothalamic tumor + head trauma + post-surgery) or nephrogenic (kidneys insensitive to ADH — lithium + hypercalcemia + kidney disease) + insensible skin losses (fever + sweating + burns) + osmotic diarrhea Oral free water if conscious + or 0.45% NaCl 1–3 L IV or SG 5 1–3 L (IV free water) + conservative correction: do not exceed a 10 mmol/L decrease in serum sodium per 24 hours + calculation of free water deficit: Deficit (L) = 0.6 × weight × (serum sodium/140 − 1)

-Excessive sodium intake Hypertonic saline perfusions + IV sodium bicarbonate + inappropriate oral NaCl + hyperosmolar enteral feeding Stop sodium intake + free water compensation + furosemide if hypervolemia
+Excessive sodium intake Hypertonic NaCl infusions + IV sodium bicarbonate + inappropriate oral NaCl + hyperosmolar enteral feeding Stop sodium intake + free water compensation + furosemide if hypervolemia

 Mixed water + sodium loss (water > sodium) Osmotic diarrhea + significant renal losses (loop diuretics + hyperglycemia + mannitol) Progressive replacement with hypo-osmolar solutions

-ℙ️ The rule of 10 mmol/L per 24 hours applies to both abnormalities: do not correct hyponatremia of more than 10 to 12 mmol/L per 24 hours (risk of ODS) + do not correct hypernatremia of more than 10 mmol/L per 24 hours (risk of cerebral edema during cellular rehydration).
-Exception for severe symptomatic hyponatremia: an initial rapid correction of 4 to 6 mmol/L in 1 hour by 3 M NaCl % is justified to stop seizures or coma — then mandatory slowing.
+ℙ️ The 10 mmol/L per 24-hour rule applies to both conditions: do not correct hyponatremia by more than 10 to 12 mmol/L per 24 hours (risk of ODS) + do not correct hypernatremia by more than 10 mmol/L per 24 hours (risk of cerebral edema during cellular rehydration).
+Exception for severe symptomatic hyponatremia: an initial rapid correction of 4 to 6 mmol/L within 1 hour using 3% NaCl is justified to stop seizures or coma—followed by mandatory slowing of the rate.

 Medical emergencies

-Call 911 or go to the emergency room immediately if severe hyponatremia ( 160 mmol/L) is discovered in an elderly person or an infant—intracellular dehydration can cause cerebral thrombosis and intracranial hemorrhage.
-Natremia should be measured quickly in any context of acute mental confusion or unexplained seizures.
+Call 911 or go immediately to the emergency room if severe hyponatremia (< 125 mmol/L) is accompanied by seizures + deep drowsiness + coma + or repeated vomiting—IV NaCl 3 % must be started immediately to prevent cerebral herniation.
+Also seek immediate medical attention if severe hypernatremia (> 160 mmol/L) is detected in an elderly person or an infant—intracellular dehydration can cause cerebral thrombosis and intracranial hemorrhage.
+Serum sodium levels must be measured promptly in any case of acute mental confusion or unexplained seizures.

 Consult at Clinique Omicron

-Clinique Omicron's nurse practitioners (NPs) prescribe and interpret natremia with plasma and urine osmolality and natriuresis to guide the etiology of dysnatremias, differentiate between hyponatremias due to excess water (SIADH + potomania + heart failure) and hyponatremias due to sodium loss (gastrointestinal losses + diuretics), initiate corrective measures (fluid restriction + NaCl if hypovolemic) according to safe correction guidelines, and refer severe or symptomatic abnormalities to the emergency department.
-Consultations are available at several service points across Quebec and via telemedicine.
-To book an appointment, visit cliniqueomicron.ca.
+Clinique Omicron's doctors and nurse practitioners (NPs) prescribe and interpret natremia with plasma and urine osmolality and natriuresis to guide the etiology of dysnatremias.
+They differentiate hyponatremias due to excess water (SIADH + potomania + heart failure) from hyponatremias due to sodium loss (digestive losses + diuretics).
+They initiate corrective measures (water restriction + NaCl if hypovolemic) according to safety correction rules, and refer severe or symptomatic abnormalities to the emergency department.
+Consultations are available at several service points in Quebec and via telemedicine.
+To make an appointment, visit cliniqueomicron.ca.

-The content of this page is for informational purposes only and does not replace medical advice.
-Dysnatremias – particularly severe hyponatremia and hypernatremia – can be life-threatening and require careful and controlled correction under close medical supervision.
-Too rapid correction of hyponatremia can cause irreversible central pontine myelinolysis.
+The content of this page is for informational purposes only and does not substitute medical advice.
+Dynatremias—particularly severe hyponatremia and hypernatremia—can be life-threatening and require careful, controlled correction under close medical supervision.
+Overly rapid correction of hyponatremia can cause irreversible central pontine myelinolysis.

 Omicron Clinic